abyoso-hapsoro/past-works/Basic Python/Word List/README.md

 ## Notes
 - This project will not be improved as a noteworthy project
-- Coded in Python 2, specific version not documented.
-This does not affect the executable application
+- Coded in Python 2.7, this does not affect the executable application
 - Provided in Indonesian language
 - Last updated at 8 May 2017